 What is an MA-ABE Secrets Vault?

-Flexibility: Customize access policies to meet the unique needs of your organization.
+• Flexibility: Customize access policies to meet your organization's unique needs.

 Understanding the Flow of Nebula OpenSource: From Plaintext to Secure Access

-The infographic above illustrates how Nebula OpenSource leverages Multi-Authority Attribute-Based Encryption (MA-ABE) to securely manage access to sensitive information.
+The infographic above illustrates how Nebula OpenSource leverages Multi-Authority Attribute-Based Encryption (MA-ABE) to manage access to sensitive information securely.
 Here’s a breakdown of the flow, step-by-step:

 1. Original Plaintext

 Every security process starts with plaintext—unsecured, original data that needs protection.
-To ensure only the right individuals can access this data, a policy is created.
+A policy is created to ensure that only the right individuals can access this data.
 This policy defines the conditions under which the data can be accessed, using attributes such as “department=IT” or “location=EU.”

 2. Encryption